Skip to main content

 Hamza Ak Kaita / Shutterstock

-A cat’s nocturnal extinct isn’t the only trigger keeping them (and you) up at night.
+A cat’s instinct isn’t the only trigger keeping them (and you) up at night.
 Here are some common reasons why your cat may start bugging you as you try to catch some shut-eye.

 • Your cat is hungry.
 Does your cat take the whole midnight snack idea a little too literally?
 There’s a chance Kitty is hungry if their bowl is empty.

 • Your cat is wired.
 If your cat was home alone or stationary all day, they may have a ton of pent-up energy.
-Unfortunately, they may burn it off by tearing through the house and waking you up or insisting you play with them.
+Unfortunately, they might decide to burn it off by tearing through the house and waking you up or insisting you play with them.

 • Your cat is bored.
-Since your cat is naturally nocturnal, it’s understandable that they are up at night.
-However, some cats aren’t content to quietly hang out or entertain themselves.
+Some cats aren’t content to quietly hang out or entertain themselves.
 They may find it fun to knock items off tabletops or want you to turn on their laser pointer for a rousing play session.

 Tips for getting your cat to sleep at night